FatihKoz/DisposableBasic/README.md

 * `'price'` can be `'free'` , `'auto'` or a fixed numeric value like `250`.
 Currency is based on your phpvms v7 setttings
 * `'hubs'` can be `true` or `false` only and limits the destinations to hubs.
 * `'dest'` can be a fixed airport ICAO code (like `'LTFG'` or `$flight->dpt_airport_id`) and removes the selection dropdown.
 Provides direct travel to that destination
+* `'fdates'` must be an array of months and days (like ['0101', '0423', '0501', '0519']) in which the transfer will be free

+For "Free Dates" logic, month and day numbers should have leading zero's, for example for 1st of May, you should use '0501'.

 ### Leader Board